MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     CREATE TABLE fraud_accounts (id bigint);
     ```

+1. Open another SQL Shell or SQL client.

-1. In a new browser window, side-by-side with this one, navigate to the [Materialize console](https://console.materialize.com/),
+   - If using the Materialize Console, in a new browser window, side-by-side
+     with this one, navigate to the [Materialize
-   and pop open another SQL Shell.
+     console](https://console.materialize.com/), and pop open another SQL Shell.

+   - If running against the Materialize Emulator, open another instance of your
+     preferred SQL client and connect to the Materialize Emulator.

 1. To see results change over time, let's `SUBSCRIBE` to a query that returns
    the Top 5 auction winners, overall.